Freddy AI for CX

 Your sales process needs to be regularly assessed and optimized.
 You need to see if your sales strategy delivers the expected return on your investment.
 After all, your sales strategy must be a repeatable process that gets you results.

 Look at the various areas of your plan and identify which sales tactics and channels help you close more business.
 Perhaps for Small Business Owner Stephen, free webinar invitations get you more business than free blog posts.
 Then a possible alternative strategy here is to use Facebook ads to market your free webinars.

 Formulate new approaches to replace the ones that perform poorly.
 This way, you are able to get the most out of your sales process while cutting the waste.

 According to a report, 9 out of 10 businesses with at least 10 employees use CRM software.
-After all, a study shows that using CRM helps improve revenues by up to 41 percent per sales representative.
+After all, a study shows that using CRM helps improve revenues by up to 41 percent per sales representatvie.
 This means that most businesses including your competition invest in CRM applications.
 Hence, you risk becoming a laggard if you choose not to implement this technology as part of your sales strategy.

 In this section, we reveal how you can take your sales efforts to the next level with the assistance of a sales CRM.

 Scoring leads mean assigning a particular value to each lead based on the likeliness of making a sale.
 The higher the score, the higher the chances of closing the deal.
 This enables your sales team to prioritize the most ready buyers.